Last updated: 21 March 2016

 How the process works

-We have up to 40 working days from the date of formal acceptance to either approve or decline your MultiProof application.
+We have up to 40 working days from the date of formal acceptance to either issue or refuse your MultiProof application.
 We may be able to process a well prepared and comprehensive application in a shorter timeframe.

-We may need to contact you for further information or clarification on aspects of your application during the assessment process.
+We may need to contact you for further information on aspects of your application during the assessment process.

 When we have finished assessing your application, we will let you know our decision in writing.
 We will also include an invoice for any outstanding amount for processing your application.